 Your shopping cart is currently empty.

+ORDER ANY 3 COLOURS and we'll include a 200g bag of Soda Ash FREE of charge until the end of July 2019.
 Fibre Reactive dyes, also known as Procion MX dyes, will colour cellulose fibres including cotton, linen (flax), bamboo, rayon and viscose.
 The dyes can also be used for silk although the soda ash can dull the lustre of the fabric.
 It is recommended that Acid dyes are used for these fabrics.

 Procion MX are a cold water dye and therefore suitable for Batik and resist techniques.
 This is a fibre reactive dye.
 When the colour is fixed, it forms a permanent bond with the fabric; the dye molecule combines with the cellulose or protein molecule to become one molecule.

 Mix these concentrated dye powders with cold tap water to produce the best and most permanent colour.
 Procion MX dye is fixed with soda ash to make it washfast.
 The soda ash is added directly to the dye bath for submersion dyeing.
 To prepare fabric for techniques such as Batik, Shibori or Tie Dye, the fabric is soaked in a solution of soda ash, and then dried, before commencing work.

 The Fibrecrafts procion dyes are available in 22 colours in pots of 50g (please note: Cobalt Blue, 20g is the same price).
 With careful mixing and degrees of concentration and dilution they extend the range of tones and tints available to cover the complete spectrum of hues.

 Fibre reactive dyes can be kept almost indefinitely as powders in an airtight container.
 However, under adverse conditions, such as heat and light, they can lose some reactivity and wash fastness.
 As a solution, the dyes can be kept in the fridge for up to 14 days.